dtrelogan/react-formstate/README.md

     this.state = {};
   }

-  // this is auto-wired (username --> validateUsername) validateUsername(username) {
+  // there is framework assistance for required fields, this is for demonstration validateUsername(username) {
     if (username.trim() === '') { return 'Username is required'; }
   }

-  // this is named explicitly below for demonstration purposes validatePassword(password) {
+  validatePassword(password) {
     if (password.trim() === '') { return 'Password is required'; }
   }